astronomer/docs/learn/airflow-ui.md

 :::note

-Earlier Airflow versions had a different **Graph** view that was not integrated into the **Grid** view.
+Earlier Airflow versions had a different **Graph** view that was not integrated into the DAG view.
 See the [Airflow documentation of your version](https://airflow.apache.org/docs/apache-airflow/2.6.3/ui.html#graph-view) for more information.

 :::